 </form>

-is a property added in HTML5, and it is actually used to submit a form to an alternative URL.
-In the case of “button to link”, we can use it as a convenience to create multiple links in a single form.
+property to submit the form to an alternative URL. - We can use this to create multiple links in a single form.

 <style>